The Death and Life of Charlie St. Cloud

 The Death and Life of Charlie St. Cloud is a 2004 novel by Ben Sherwood.
+It was first published by Bantam Books in the United States, and Picador in the United Kingdom.
 It is a fable about the experiences of a man named Charlie St. Cloud, who is resuscitated following a car accident that kills his brother.

 Synopsis

 Charlie St. Cloud (age 15), and Sam (age 12), are brothers.
 When their mom leaves Charlie to babysit Sam, they decide to go to watch a 1991 Red Sox baseball game in Boston against the New York Yankees with their pet beagle, who is named Oscar.
 They steal their neighbor's Ford Country Squire to get there.

 As they cross the General Edward's Bridge on the Saugus River after the game, Charlie decides to take a look at the Moon, to see if Sam was right that the Moon was larger that night.
 This means that Charlie does not see an 18-wheeler coming their way.
 The impact sends the brothers and Oscar tumbling two full rotations down the road.
 Oscar is crushed by the force of the impact.

 Both boys die and find themselves close to the cemetery in Marblehead, the town where they live.
 Sam is scared, and Charlie makes a promise that they will never abandon each other.
 However, Charlie gets resuscitated in an ambulance by a religious paramedic, Florio Ferrente, and carries on living.

 Thirteen years later, Charlie works at the Waterside cemetery as a spirit medium.
 Every evening at dusk he goes to a nearby forest where he plays with Sam's ghost.
 Tess Carroll is a woman who wants to travel around the world in a yacht.
 A week before her departure, she directs her yacht into a storm to test it, not listening to her captain.
 The storm sucks Tess into it, and the ship flips over, leaving her hanging onto it upside down.